Q: How do I care for my silver jewellery?

 A: Not at all.
-You don't have to register with this site OR the Merchant Providers (CardSave and Paypal) - you can pay securely with a credit or debit card .
+You don't have to register with this site OR the Merchant Providers (Stripe and Paypal) - you can pay securely with a credit or debit card .
 It is entirely voluntary if you wish to become an account holder.
-However there are benefits should you wish to create and account with Lesley H Phillips Jewellery.
-You will hear the latest news in a periodic newsletter, speed up your checkout process, keep a record of your orders.
-However, Best of all you will receive discount vouchers when they are offered which includes a £5 off voucher when you register for your account.|
+However there are benefits should you wish to create and account with Lesley H Phillips Jewellery as it will speed up your checkout process and keep a record of your orders.
+Create an Account/Sign In

 A: There are various methods of determining your ring size - (a) measuring the diameter of an existing ring (b) using a plastic ring sizer which can be purchased for as little as 99p from a well known auction site - HOWEVER, these are not courses of action that I would personally recommend.
 For instance, 17mm diameter is a size N (UK) and 18mm is P1/2 (UK) and there's a huge difference in this sizing, but not a huge difference when you're trying to measure your existing ring.
-The difficutly with plastic is that it can stretch and therefore you could find that you're ordering completely the wrong size.
+The difficulty with plastic is that it can stretch and therefore you could find that you're ordering completely the wrong size.
 I'm sure you'll agree that this is not something that you want to happen when you're ordering a ring to be made especially for you!

 (c) High street jewellers will usually carry out ring sizing free of charge.
 Please also note that your finger will expand with heat, so do make sure your hands are at room temperature when you are being sized.

 A: You can measure the diameter (the width across) of an existing bangle or length of an existing bracelet.
 Alternatively by using a tape measure you can measure the widest part of your hand to enable a bangle to slide over.
 Squeeze your hand together really tightly and measure the widest part.
 To measure your hand for a bracelet, use the tape measure with your hand loose to decide where you would like it to sit on your hand/wrist when your arm is dropped to your side.
 Please refer to this Printable Bracelet Sizing Guide for more information.

 Q: Can you tell me more about chain lengths?

 Q: How do I SPEND my Gift Voucher?

 A: Choose the jewellery that you would like to buy.
 You can buy one or more items with your gift voucher at the same time.
 Proceed to Checkout.
 Input your Gift Voucher code (bottom right of the voucher) into the section which states "If you have a discount code please enter it here" and click the "Redeem" Button.
 It is only possible to input one code into this section during the checkout process.

 A: Please see the Returns & Satisfaction Guarantee section

 Q: Can you tell me more about silver and gold?

 A: Please see the Hallmarking Silver and Gold article

 Q: Can you tell me more about commissioning a special item?

 A: No. The properties and value of the gemstones which are used in the jewellery are a known factor to me as a designer, unlike a customer's own gemstone as I am not a gemologist.
-A customer's own gemstone would therefore not be insured whilst in my posession.
-I have a very large selection of gemstones in stock, but am happy to source a gemstone if this is required..|

 A: No. I specifically make and design jewellery and do not carry out repair work.
 If an item of jewellery which has been purchased from me has been damaged, then of course I will be happy to look at its repair.